mikal09/JOIN-US-A-MAILING-LIST-WEB-APP/README.md

 • A full-stack web app where users can join using their email so they can be notified forfuture events.
-It also displays number of users currently enrolled.
+It also displays number of users currently enrolled.<br>
 • Technical stacks used are - HTML, CSS, Node.js, Express, EJS, MySQL.